 The entire course covers 7 weeks.
 Weeks 1 to 5 consist of a weekly lecture and two active workgroup sessions of 3 hours each.
 Every week, students are assigned compulsory reading materials and required to complete written reflection and integration assignments.
 Students are also required to spend approximately 2 hours a week independently completing exercises in the Computer Skills Lab on the basis of film excerpts.
 In Week 1 and Week 4, students record a diagnostic interview in order to monitor their progress in developing interview skills.
 Half-way through the course, an individual interim evaluation interview takes place with the student’s own workgroup lecturer(s).
 After Week 5, students are required to write a meta-reflection, and to hand it in before the final interview which takes place with the student’s own workgroup lecturer(s) in the last week (Week 6 or Week 7).

-Contrary to other second-year courses, the final grade for this course is determined on the basis of the assessment of the following 3 skills: interview skills, reflective skills and professional development.
+Contrary to other second-year courses, the final grade for this course is determined on the basis of the assessment of the following 3 skills: interview skills, reflective skills and personal and professional development.
 Students are required to have a satisfactory score for all 3.
 Half-way through the course, students are issued with an interim assessment.
 Unsatisfactory functioning in one or more of these 3 areas can only be improved within the time frame of the block in question so as to achieve a positive final assessment.
 There are no resits available in the event of an unsatisfactory final assessment, because the learning process requires a group context and the group in question no longer exists at this time.
 This means that students are required to repeat the course in its entirety.
 They have to re-enrol for the course in the following academic year.
 Satisfactory partial grades are no longer valid in the following academic year.

 The following can be found on Blackboard: extensive information about the course and assessment, as well as some reading materials, lecture slides, exercises covered in the workgroup sessions, weekly integration assignments, video links, online tests, etc.